 Green Beans with Bacon and Tomatoes are easy to make for a weeknight meal yet fancy enough for a holiday party.
-With tender-crisp green beans, smoky bacon, and juicy grape tomatoes, they’re a guaranteed dinner favorite!
+They’re tender-crisp with lots of smoky goodness and flavorful pan juices!

 When we think of holiday side dishes, green bean casserole is usually what first comes to mind.
-Although it’s our family’s favorite as well, especially this slow cooker version which happens to be super easy and convenient for serving a large crowd, green beans are a pretty versatile vegetable you can fix up in many delicious ways.
+Although it’s our family’s favorite as well, especially this slow cooker version which happens to be super easy and convenient for serving a large crowd, green beans are a versatile vegetable you can fix up in many delicious ways.

 Green beans with bacon and tomatoes are one of my favorite ways to ramp up party side dishes.
 With tender-crisp green beans, smoky bacon, and juicy grape tomatoes, guests can’t resist asking for seconds!

-- Blanch the green beans first by quickly immersing in boiling water to pre-cook and then immediately plunging in an ice bath to halt the cooking process.
-This step not only locks in flavor, color, and texture, it also slows the loss of nutrients and cleanses the vegetables’ surface of dirt and contaminants.
+- Blanch the green beans first by immersing them in boiling water to pre-cook and immediately plunging them into an ice bath to halt the cooking process.
+This step not only locks in flavor, color, and texture but also slows the loss of nutrients and cleanses the vegetables’ surface of dirt and contaminants.

 - Drain the green beans well after blanching so they’ll roast deliciously and not overcook in the steam.

 - Add some red pepper flakes for a bit of heat.
 You can also sprinkle a pinch or two of brown sugar if you want a touch of sweetness.
-Either way, are a guaranteed dinner winner. 🙂

-Want a money-saving tip?
 Ask your local butcher or grocer for bacon ends and pieces!
 Why use whole rashers, which are a lot more expensive, when we’re going to chop the bacon up anyway?